Happy July 4 to all. Thank you, veterans.

 I will never forget listening to the Declaration of Independence, the words that sounded like poetry and faith, coming from the mouths of reverent readers who had given years of their lives and lost friends in war zones, and from the kids too young to appreciate the meaning of what they were saying.

-I texted our friends (now 90, who read the document in the afternoon surrounded by friends and family as usual) yesterday to thank them for the treasured memories.
-Wish we could have been with them today, and even more, I wish the country was unified and looking forward with a shared vision for our future.
+I texted our friends (now 90, who read the document surrounded by friends and family as usual) to thank them for those treasured memories.
+Wish we could have been with them today.
+Even more, I wish the country was looking forward together with a shared vision for our future, and I wish that the whole world was safer.
 But I’ll think about that again tomorrow.
 Today, I just want to thank everyone in the military who does or did serve our country, and to those who kept their families together at home while they worked.

-Now, I’m off to re-read the Declaration of Independence.
+Now, I’m off to re-read that founding document.